Chris-Richards3/MySQL-Project/README.md

 ![alt text](https://github.com/Chris-Richards3/MySQL-Project/blob/main/Query%20Responses/7.png)

-**8. Name and address of the member who has attended the most personal sessions, and which staff they trained with**
+**8. List the name and address of the individual member who has attended the most personal sessions, and which employee(s) they have trained with.**

 ```
 SELECT Members.firstName, Members.lastName, address, Employees.firstName, Employees.lastName, COUNT(PersonalSessions.dateTime)